gijs-s/pointctl/pipeline.md

 There will always be more to do but lets summarize this here.

-- Build a explain module with correct input and dummy output
 - Build a visualization module using kiss3d
 - Add da silva's explanation to the ex module
-- Build a simple DR tool with TSNE.
+- Build bindings for [bhtsne](https://github.com/lvdmaaten/bhtsne/) in a separate crate and then use this crate in my main program.

 What about the da silva explanation neighborhood size?
 Same in nd and 3d?